stormpaths/simple-kanban/docs/04-architecture-options.md

+# Architecture Options Analysis

+> **Note:** This is a historical planning document from the initial project phase.
+> The project now uses Skaffold + Kubernetes + Helm for all deployments.
+> See README.md for current deployment approach.

 # Architecture Design Options - Simple Kanban Board

 Based on your stormpath app's Redis/PostgreSQL pattern and data persistence requirements, here are three architecture options: